-In this article, we pit Google Drive against Microsoft OneDrive in a one-on-one showdown to find out which can be considered among the best cloud storage software providers.
+In this article, we pit Google Drive (opens in new tab) against Microsoft OneDrive (opens in new tab) in a one-on-one showdown to find out which can be considered among the best cloud storage providers.
 We’ll examine their features, performance, support, and pricing in order to come to our decision.

 Google Drive vs Microsoft OneDrive: Features

 Google Drive is a cloud-based storage platform that forms the heart and center of Google Workspace, the company’s online productivity suite for businesses.
 It offers file sharing and synchronization features, with the added ability to create, store, manage, and share various types of documents across the entirety of Google Workspace.